microsoft/AzureTRE/cli/README.md

 NOTE: the api scope is usually of the form  `api://<API_CLIENT_ID>/user_impersonation`

+NOTE 2: When using device code flow, you need to ensure that the app registrations for the root API and any workspaces you access have device code flow enabled.
+(Automating this is tracked in [#2709](https://github.com/microsoft/AzureTRE/issues/2709) )

 #### Workspace authentication

 Since the api scope for each workspace is different, the token returned when authenticating against the root API isn't valid against a workspace.